sotch-pr35mac/syng/MIGRATION.md

     ```

 3. Install/run the `xyz.bytecraft.syng` build.
-4. Confirm bookmarks, lists, preferences, and reader documents are restored.
+4. Confirm bookmarks, lists, and preferences are restored.
 5. Confirm a completion marker exists:

     ```bash